jaakkotuosa/jaakkotuosa.github.io/ainamoinen/post.md

 because of the networks were able to learn long dependencies, for example closing tags in wikipedia syntax.
 So to get more familiar with LSTM I decided to try character by character text generation.
 I wanted to see how well models could reproduce Kalevala metre poetry.

+## Idea
+I was envisoning nice interactive demo where people could seed the text generation with their own phrases, and out comes Kalevala wisdom.
+After spending some time installing torch and other dependencies for char-rnn, I started to appreciate that none of my contacts would be able to run a demo that would require Ubuntu and these requirements.
+I needed an online demo.
+And browser-side demo would be simpler to deploy.

+## Input data
 I found material from [Harri Perälä's website](http://www.sci.fi/~alboin/trokeemankeli/kalevalamitta-aineistoja.htm).
 Choosing [the stripped down version of Kalevala](http://www.iki.fi/harri.perala/trokeemankeli/kalevala_vain_sakeet.txt) and [Kanteletar](http://www.iki.fi/harri.perala/trokeemankeli/kanteletar_karsittu.txt)